Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Phenomenology of sequential measurement experiments

 Some clarifying comments are in order, in case one cannot fully immerse themselves in the role of someone completely ignorant of the standard formalism of quantum mechanics and take the above definition at the face value.
 The following points should be kept in mind when trying to compare the concept of partitionable system with the standard formal definition of composite system: \begin{enumerate}[label=\textnormal{(\roman*)}] \item When deploying measuring devices, one has to take into account things like the physical size of the device and its structural integrity.
 In particular, the devices mentioned in the definition above must be built as separate constructs---otherwise they could not be deployed individually.

-\item The notion of ``deployment of measuring devices at the same time'' might seem to echo the notion of ``simultaneous measurements of commuting observables'' from the standard formulation; however, this is not the case.
-In accordance with the measurement--projector link in the standard formalism (we shall deduce such a link later in the paper), a measuring device corresponds to the partitioning of the Hilbert space of the system into the images of a complete set of orthonormal projectors.
+\item The notion of ``deployment of measuring devices \textit{at the same time}'' might seem to echo the notion of ``\textit{simultaneous} measurements of commuting observables'' from the standard formulation; however, this is not the case.
+In accordance with the measurement--projector link in the standard formalism (we shall deduce such a link later in the second part of the paper), a measuring device corresponds to the partitioning of the Hilbert space of the system into the images of a complete set of orthonormal projectors.
 Therefore, when the device is deployed, it measures any observable whose eigenspaces (defined by the operator representing it in the standard formalism) overlap with the space partitioning of the device.
-Of course, ``commuting observables'' have the same eigenspaces, and thus, in this sense, one deployment measures all of them at the same time.
-However, performing the simultaneous measurement in the sense of the phenomenological definition means that two (or more) devices have to be deployed at the same time.
-In the case of commuting observables, this would mean deploying a number of identical copies of one device, which is impossible because they would have to occupy the same volume.
+Of course, ``commuting observables'' have the same eigenspaces, and thus, in this sense, the deployment of a \textit{single} device measures all of them \textit{simultaneously}.
+However, performing the simultaneous measurement in the sense of the phenomenological definition means that \textit{two} (or more) devices have to be deployed \textit{at the same time}.
+In the case of commuting observables---i.e., observables measured by one kind of device---, this would mean deploying a number of identical copies of one device, which is impossible because they would have to occupy the same volume.

 \item A way to circumvent the issue of devices occupying the same physical space would be to augment them with a mechanism to spatially split and divert the system to make room for their deployment.
 However, the fact that one is able to split a system into parts that can then be simultaneously measured by a number of devices only enforces the idea that the system is partitionable.